-Academic Year: 2019/20 Total fund allocated: £19,320 Date Updated: July 2020 Key indicator 1: The engagement of gorimary school pupils undertake at least Percentage of total allocation: 12% (£2,318) Intent Implementation Impact , , , Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+Academic Year: 2020/21 Total fund allocated: £19,320 Date Updated: May 2021 all pupils in regular physical activity - east 30 minutes of physical activity a c fficer guidelines recommend that Percentage of total allocation: 14 111 3611001 T .
+12% (£2,318) Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
 What has changed?: Sustainability and suggested next steps: Increase the amount of structured play/physical activity opportunities at break and lunch times to ensure every child is active for a minimum of 30 minutes during the school day - all children will enjoy, and many will lead, structured activities which are engaging and enjoyable.
 Source small items of equipment, and specific playground resources.
 Create physical activity cards (similar in style to Top cards) for young leaders to use while running activities, or for other children to read when they use the equipment.
 Train two groups of play leaders to run games at lunchtime with KS1 and KS2.
 Introduce the daily mile - look into marking this out on the yard so children can complete at break time or lunch.
 Staff to implement it into timetable.
-Soccer Stars to run sessions during breakfast club, lunchtime and after school club. £218 During lessons and play time some games appear more popular than others and we will purchase more of this equipment.
+Soccer Stars to run sessions during breakfast club, lunchtime and after school club. £200 During lessons and play time some games appear more popular than others and we will purchase more of this equipment.
 Playtimes and lunchtimes are more structured now with the support of Soccer Stars.
 More children are physically active.
 Year 6 have taken part in Play Leader Training.
 This was timetabled and implemented throughout KS2 and KS1 where the older children supported the younger children through play.
 Healthy Eating/Everyone active themed days in school provided information and fitness opportunities.
 More young leaders to help facilitate the programme.
 In the future, the school will only have to replace broken equipment Attempt to start a 'mini leader' programme in KS1 to give the children leadership experience at a younger age but to also allow the older children to focus more on KS2 leadership.
 This will mean even more guided sports activities in KS2 at break and lunchtimes.